Dushman (TV series): Plot

-There is a generation of adversey between the states of Rajkot and Malikgar.
+There is a generation of adversity between the states of Rajkot and Malikgar.
 In this bloodshed game, all the male heirs have been murdered and then the feuding matriarchs fight for revenge.
 Waris and Sassi, the children of these matriarchs fall for each other and marry secretly.
-However, when Mai Lali of Rajkot comes to know about this, he murders Waris.
+However, when Mai Lali of Rajkot learns of this, he murders Waris.
 Waris's pregnant wife and Mai's daughter, Sassi seeks shelter with the Maliks as she wants to hand over her unborn to Waris' family.
 Enraged by her brother's murder, Sohni returns from abroad and sets a trap for the last heir of the enemies, Mai Laali's son Zain.